COSSAS/SOARCA/documentation/content/en/docs/core-components/decomposer.md

+---
-# Decomposer
+title: SOARCA Decomposer
+weight: 4
+categories: [architecture]
+tags: []
+description: >
   The decomposer will parse playbook objects to individual steps.
 This allows it to schedule new executor tasks.
+---

+## Decomposer structure
+The decomposer will parse playbook objects to individual steps.
+This allows it to schedule new executor tasks.

-Each incoming playbook will be stored and executed individually.
-Decomposing is done to the step level.
+Each incoming playbook will executed individually.
+Decomposing is done up to the step level.

+{{% alert title="Warning" color="warning" %}}
+SOARCA 1.0.x will only support steps of type `action`
+{{% /alert %}}

 ```plantuml